 Such amounts could be amounts for accumulated vacation at the time of death or retroactive payments under a collective agreement signed before the employee's death.

-If the payment of such an amount was unforeseeable at the time of the employee's death, it will not be subject to source deductions and employer contributions.
+If the payment of an amount was unforeseeable at the time of the employee's death, it will not be subject to source deductions and employer contributions.
 This applies, for example, to a lump sum paid under a collective agreement signed after the employee's death.

 An amount paid for accumulated sick leave is considered a death benefit and is therefore subject only to source deductions of income tax.
 Income tax is withheld at a rate of 15% or 20%, as applicable.